 Introduction 1.
 Interpretive Concepts, Goals and Processes in International Relations 2.
 Interpreting International Security 3.
 Interpreting International Political Economy 4.
 Interpreting International Organization and Law 5.
 Race, Religion, Histories and Futures of International Relations.
 Concluding Thoughts: Politics and Engagement in International Relations.

 The Routledge Series on Interpretive Methods comprises a collection of slim volumes, each devoted to different issues in interpretive methodology and its associated methods.
-The topics covered will establish the methodological grounding for interpretive approaches in ways that distinguish interpretive methods from quantitative and qualitative methods in the positivist tradition.
+The topics covered establish the methodological grounding for interpretive approaches in ways that distinguish interpretive methods from quantitative and qualitative methods in the positivist tradition.
 The series as a whole engages three types of concerns: 1) methodological issues, looking at key concepts and processes; 2) approaches and methods, looking at how interpretive methodologies are manifested in different forms of research; and 3) disciplinary and subfield areas, demonstrating how interpretive methods figure in different fields across the social sciences.